J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Methodology

+To detect GC candidates in J-PLUS images, we develop the semiautomatic pipeline \texttt{GCFinder}. \texttt{GCFinder} consists of a python code that detects compact sources in a white image (a sum of frames of the 4 broad-bands $g$, $r$, $i$, and $z$) and performs a selection of GC candidates based on data quality, shape, color and magnitude criteria.
+The code uses Source Extractor \citep{Bertin1996} and Montage \citep{Berriman2004}, and run inside a support folder that also contains necessary files to use \texttt{GCFinder}.

+A detailed description of \texttt{GCFinder} and technical requirements are given in Appendices \ref{sec:methods_gcfinder_appendix} and \ref{sec:append}.
+In Appendix \ref{different_methods} we present the main different methodologies tested for the detection of GC candidates in J-PLUS data before choosing the strategy deployed in \texttt{GCFinder}.

+An advantage of \texttt{GCFinder} is that it is a very light code that does not require the modeling of the host galaxy or smoothing filters before the detection of sources.
+The code is flexible and can be easily adapted to other photometric surveys besides J-PLUS, including the detection of other stellar systems such as Ultra Compact Dwarf Galaxies (UCDs, \citealt{phillipps2001ultracompact}).

-Using the current version of \texttt{GCFinder} we obtain the number of GC candidates of NGC\,1023 presented in Table \ref{tab:detections}.
+We run \texttt{GCFinder} on the data described in Section \ref{sec:data} and obtained a set of GC candidates, that are presented in Table \ref{tab:detections}.
 We note that a larger number of GC candidates are recovered in redder bands, in agreement with what is expected from old stellar objects.
-We also note that the S/N of blue bands tends to be lower in J-PLUS.
+We also note that the S/N of blue bands, if compared to red bands tends to be lower in J-PLUS.

-The detection efficiency consists of how many GCs the method is able to recover in the extended light region of the host galaxy's halo.
-To perform this comparison, we use as reference the catalog of GC candidates from \cite{Kartha2014}. \texttt{GCFinder} retrieve many objects when comparing with the reference catalog.
-The GCs that \texttt{GCFinder} does not detected are located mostly near the center of the galaxy in the image, a region where, modeling or not the light profile of the galaxy, we are not able to detect many GCs.